manojkiraneda/manojkiraneda.github.io/_posts/2023-12-31-kgdb-OpenBMC-kernel.md

 ---

 It's the most serene period of the year — devoid of notifications, calls, or disruptions.
-Everyone in the vicinity appears content, and I, too wanted to experience the joy in successfully concluding the testing of my espi kernel device driver.
-Confidence surged within me, this time with a palpable certainty that I am on the verge of submitting my inaugural kernel patch and poised to conclude the year with a flourish.
+Everyone in the vicinity appeared content, and I too wanted to experience the joy of successfully concluding the testing of my espi kernel device driver.
+Confidence surged within me, this time with a palpable certainty that I was on the verge of submitting my inaugural kernel patch and poised to conclude the year with a flourish.
 However, my ordeal commenced with the initial dry run.

 ## The Problem

 I was trying to model the `espi flash channel` as an `mtd device` on BMC.
-I see the module is built successfully, the driver is probed successfully.But the mtd device is not populated in the `/sys` file system.
+I see the module is built successfully, the driver is probed successfully.
+But the mtd device is not populated in the `/sys` file system.

-## What is /sys filesystem anyway ?
+## What is /sys filesystem anyway?

 `sysfs` is a pseudo file system provided by the Linux kernel that exports information about various kernel subsystems, hardware devices, and associated